 The Horse of Delaware Valley is the oldest and largest equine publication serving the mid-Atlantic states of Pennsylvania, Maryland, New Jersey, Delaware and Virginia since 1985.
-We are also proud to add full coverage in the states of New York, Connecticut, West Virginia and Ohio.
+We are also proud to add full coverage in the states of New York, Connecticut, West Virginia, Ohio and North Carolina.

 The December, 2016 issue was the final print edition, but in February, 2017, the first monthly edition of The Horse Online was published.
 The Horse Online will follow the format of The Horse of Delaware Valley’s print edition and will feature news stories on showjumping, eventing and dressage as well as breeding and racing news and breaking stories of all equestrian disciplines.